samtherussell/dealer/README.md

-# dealer
+# Poker
-Poker Dealer Server
+Poker Dealer Server and "AI" player

 ### Usage:
 Use netcat to connect